Cycling in Costa Blanca: a cyclist's guide to Denia and Calpe - Cycling Weekly

 At 10.8km long with a 6 per cent gradient, this ascent offers a vista which more than rewards the efforts put in as you snake your way to the tip of the climb.

-You can ride from Sagra for an easier gradient over a longer distance, or start in Castell de Castells for a shorter but steeper version.
+You can ride from Sagra for an easier gradient over a longer distance, or start on the road between Benigembla and Castell de Castells for a shorter but steeper version.
+It’s not signposted, but here’s the climb.

 It’s worth leaving some gas in the tank on this one.
 Even taking the ‘easier’ side from Sagra, the first 8km average anywhere from 3 to 6 per cent – then the final stretch ramps up dramatically, averaging up to 9.4 per cent for each kilometre with ramps of 17 per cent.